mrhenry/polyfill-library/.github/issue_template.md

 	- explain what prompted this request — e.g. is it something that you regularly make a workaround for?
 	- describe what the new feature would do and how it would be used
-	- explain what alternatives you have explored / considered -->
+	- explain what alternatives you have explored / considered
+	- where possible, attach designs for the style of the new feature -->

 <!--